“Now that’s a slap in the face.”

 Jan raised a modest eyebrow and shook his head slowly.

 “Oh, this and that.
-Some customs, some excise.
-Nothing a legal assistant like you would be interested in.”
+Some customs, some excise.”
 He gave her his best smile and leaned in a touch closer.
-“So, is this conference staring early tomorrow, or do you have time to play?”
+“So, does this conference start early tomorrow?”

 Jan shook his head as innocently as he could.